 Using these best practices, the customer is aided to select IP addresses for the management interfaces and fill out the Installation worksheet.
 This information from the customer is required for the SSR to pre-set the required IP addresses needed for successful storage deployment.
-Once the SSR is finished, the hardware and management networking is ready for the next phase of the install (Quick deployment guide), see the Quick Deployment guide in the IBM Elastic Storage System 3200 Documentation website.
+Once the SSR is finished, the hardware and management networking is ready for the next phase of the install (Quick deployment guide), see the Quick Deployment guide in the IBM Elastic Storage System 3500 Documentation website.

 The SSR takes the input from the worksheet and implements the requested IP addresses.
 The information below is general guidance and is purely for example reasons.
-If the SSR does not receive desired IP addresses at time of hardware installation, they would set default IP addresses on the nodes.
+If the SSR does not receive desired IP addresses at time of hardware installation, they would set default IP addresses on the server canister (Check with the customer first to confirm that the addresses do not cause a network conflict).